 -disabling built-in non-removable apps doesn't affect the storage, but it can affect the performance and/or battery life if said app would otherwise run in the background,

--order at least two screen protectors even before you get the phone.
+-order at least two screen protectors before you even get the phone.

 (Subjective) recommendations: